rdo-infra/weirdo/README.rst

 WeIRDO is an attempt to leverage the effort the community puts towards their own CI initiative to improve the coverage that upstream RDO provides.
+This is about testing as many ways of installing, configuring and integrating OpenStack as possible without re-inventing the wheel.

 We're taking your jobs outside the gate to test what we ship before our packages even make it to your CI.